ramy-glitch/Hotel_Reservation_App/README.md

 1.User(client):

-Register and log in.
+a.Register and log in.

-Search and filter hotels.(this is common between the website visitor and the user)
+b.Search and filter hotels.(this is common between the website visitor and the user)

-View hotel details.(this is common between the website visitor and the user)
+c.View hotel details.(this is common between the website visitor and the user)

-Make a reservation.
+d.Make a reservation.

-Receive notifications about reservations.
+e.Receive notifications about reservations.

-Leave reviews for hotels.
+f.Leave reviews for hotels.

 2.Hotel(s) manager:

-Log in to the system.
+a.Log in to the system.

-Manage room details (add, update, delete rooms).
+b.Manage room details (add, update, delete rooms).

-View and manage reservations for their hotel(s).
+c.View and manage reservations for their hotel(s).

 3.Admin:

-Log in to the system.
+a.Log in to the system.

-Manage user accounts (create, update, delete).
+b.Manage user accounts (create, update, delete).

-Manage hotel manager accounts (assign to hotels, create, update, delete).
+c.Manage hotel manager accounts (assign to hotels, create, update, delete).

-Oversee system data and logs for maintenance and security.( overAll statistics )
+d.Oversee system data and logs for maintenance and security.( overAll statistics )